The Real Housewives of Atlanta: Storylines

 The eleventh season saw the return of most of the cast members with the exception of Moore and Whitfield.
 Shamari DeVoe, wife of R&B legend and member of New Edition, Ronnie DeVoe was introduced as a full-time cast member along with fashion model Eva Marcille, who was featured last season as a friend.
-Marlo Hampton returned as a friend of the housewives along with Tanya Sam and Yovanna Momplaisir.
+Marlo Hampton returned as a friend of the housewives along with Tanya Sam.
 This season, Williams finds love in her new boyfriend Dennis McKinley.
 The ladies are skeptical of McKinley because of his reputation in Atlanta, more specifically Burruss who tried to warn Williams about him.
 Williams then reveals that she is expecting her first child with McKinley and begins to clash with Burruss.
 DeVoe gets a warm reception from most of the ladies except Hampton who made several comments about DeVoe’s marriage and children.
 Bailey is navigating a new love interest in Mike Hill while also preparing college bound Noelle for her departure to Howard University.
 Marcille prepares for her wedding while also juggling her living situation as she seeks for her family’s safety when she gets surprising news about her daughter’s father’s whereabouts.
 Marcille also clashes with Hampton after she reveals that Marcille’s bridesmaids were leaking information about her lifestyle and her finances.
 Burruss and husband Todd celebrate the opening of their new restaurant while also promoting their live show “Welcome to the Dungeon”, which was inspired by allegations made about Burruss-Tucker and Williams in season nine.
 Burruss has also revealed her plans on expanding her family and even considering surrogacy.
 Leakes is dealing with the struggles of being a caretaker to her husband Gregg, who is battling cancer.
 The ladies rally around the Leakes family as cracks also begin to show in Nene and Gregg’s marriage.
 Leakes begins to question her relationships with the ladies after the Bye Wig party that erupted in chaos after Burruss and Williams went into Leakes closet without her permission.
 Moore’s surprises the ladies at Bailey’s event in the season finale and reveals her own pregnancy with husband Marc Daly, which upsets Leakes who feels betrayed by Bailey.
 The season reunion episodes showcased the ladies accusing Hampton of being a serial instigator and Leakes divides her friendship with the ladies.